in this section

-Breast reduction is a reconstructive surgical procedure to reduce the size of large breasts to relieve symptoms including back and neck pain, bra strap grooving, and rashes and other skin problems under the breast.
-The Breast reduction procedure also results in an improved appearance of the breasts.
+Breast reduction is a surgical procedure to reduce the size of large breasts to relieve symptoms including back and neck pain, bra strap grooving, and rashes and other skin problems under the breast.
+The breast reduction procedure also can result in an improved appearance.

 Dr. Roth will first listen to your concerns and goals.
 He will then gather a thorough medical history.
 Past medical events may impact your surgery, anesthesia, and recovery.
 Current issues such as; medications, herbal remedies, allergies, smoking, drug use, bleeding and scarring tendencies, will be reviewed.
 Chronic issues, (e.g. diabetes, high blood pressure, auto immune disease), are also important.